Looking for a free POS solution?

 A maximum $10,000 transaction size should be good for most businesses, but you can increase the limit if you typically deal with much larger numbers.
-That’s something you’ll want to talk to Dwolla about from the get-go, obviously.
+That’s something you’ll want to talk to Dwolla about from the get-go.

-For context, Square claims that the maximum transaction size it supports is $50,000.
+For context, Square (see our review) claims that the maximum transaction size it supports is $50,000.
 The reality is transactions much smaller than that get flagged as suspicious and can lead to an account hold or termination.
-There’s no data on how well Dwolla handles this, but with the Scale and Enterprise plans you can require users to go through additional steps to verify your customers’ identities, which should reduce some of the trouble.
+There’s no data on how well Dwolla handles this, but with the Scale and Enterprise plans, you can require users to go through additional steps to verify your customers’ identities, which should reduce some of the trouble.

 Sales & Advertising Transparency

 As you would expect from a leading fintech company, Dwolla’s website is polished and professional.
 The company discloses a lot of information about its products and services, and it provides more detailed pricing information than what you’ll get from a run-of-the-mill merchant services provider.
 However, since the paid plans both feature customized pricing, you’ll only find processing rate information for the free Pay-As-You-Go Plan.